 You may find that some middle names have been shortened on the driving licence.
 In this case detail in the security interview notes on the Primary Details section of the full airside ID pass application, where you have checked the name in full.
 It could be that you have checked the full name on the passport or on the birth certificate.
-Do not submit a copy of that extra document, just explain where the name was checked.
+Do not submit a copy of that extra document, just explain in the security interview notes on the Primary Details section of the application where the name was checked.
 Note that it is the document detailed in the Identity Details section that the applicant takes to the appointment for pass issue.